How to Share Photos With Pixelfed — Free Instagram Alternative

 Liberate Yourself From Instagram

-If Instagram’s features keep you from producing images and sharing them with your followers, then it’s time to consider other options—and they do exist.
+If Instagram’s features keep you from producing images and sharing them with your followers, then it’s to consider other options—and they do exist.
 You are not tethered to using Instagram, as much as it might feel you are or need to be.
 Yes, it will take you a moment to build up a new community of followers and persuade others to migrate to your chosen alternative platform, but time is a-wasting if you are unhappy with Instagram.
 Stop contributing to a platform that is not in sync with your desires and needs, and start contributing to one that does.
 Not only will it be better for you, but it also means you will be supporting a platform (and its employees, albeit not monetarily) that you truly believe in.

 Discover More Photo-Sharing Resources